Brick Kilns: A Hidden Industry

 Supporting Animals and Communities

-Brooke works through partners and local staff in Pakistan, India, Nepal and Afghanistan to make lasting improvements to animals, people and the environment.
 We train farriers and saddle makers to ensure that animals receive the best care and equipment possible.
 Not only does this improve animal welfare, but also provides skills and a source of income to the people we train.